ringcentral/ringcentral-api-docs/docs/voice/call-control-sessions.md

 ## Subscribing to presence notifications

 Presence events are triggered whenever a user's availability changes.
 This may or may not relate to the user being on a call or not.
-Therefore, it is important for developers to be able to disambiguate between these different availability state changes, and respond accordingly - ignoring some (e.g. a user changes their do not disturb status), and responding to others (e.g. a user answers their phone).
+Therefore, it is important for developers to be able to disambiguate between these different availability state changes, and respond accordingly—ignoring some (e.g. a user changes their do not disturb status), and responding to others (e.g. a user answers their phone).

 ### Example presence notification